YazidHamdi/yazidhamdi.github.io/_posts/2026-04-12-agents-beyond-the-hype.md

 Why is it then that whenever we get a demo of an agentic framework someone inevitably shows us an LLM "summarizing their agenda for the day" (I must have seen this one a dozen times from different providers each valued at hundreds of millions - but it's not a bubble, relax everyone)?
 Isn't it a bit telling that the pitch comes down to "We've replaced 15 seconds of cognitive effort with 45 seconds of LLM latency and a $0.12 API bill"?
 Why does this feel so much like [the Mechanical Turk](https://en.wikipedia.org/wiki/Mechanical_Turk)?

-# AI pessimist, whether wou are one or not
+# AI pessimist, whether you are one or not

 The current Agentic AI hype is so aggressive that anyone questioning any part of it is labeled an AI pessimist.
 It always strikes me as a paradox: the people who use this technology daily and reap the most benefits from it are often the ones who see the flaws more clearly, and will therefore put them front and center because by this point, those people are **expecting it** to be great and to provide what everyone else is stuck praising and dreaming about, and doubting that others are not maximizing its ROI.

-If you daily drive Claude Code, like me, who can't remember the last manual line of code I wrote except for "claude --resume", you will be more concerned about its failure to systematically apply the rules you set in your repo's .agents folder than about "how amazing it is".
+If you, like me, daily drive Claude Code and can't remember the last manual line of code you wrote except for "claude --resume", you will be more concerned about its failure to systematically apply the rules you set in your repo's .agents folder than about "how amazing it is".
 It's simple really, and this meme that everyone has seen by now summarizes it perfectly:

 ![](/assets/img/AgentsBeyondTheHype/power_user.jpeg)

 At first, it was unsettling to me seeing people misunderstand my recurrent critiques of this wave of AI tools as "AI skepticism" and "AI pessimism" and "yet another IT guy scared for his job".

-Until you listen really to what's being said.
+Until you really listen to what's being said.

 ![](/assets/img/AgentsBeyondTheHype/ohno.jpg)